JennEYoon/10sigmarisk/README.md

-# 10sigma (ten sigma)
+# 10sigmatidk (ten sigma tidk)
-Applications of AI technology in risk management, compliance, fraud detection and investing.
+Applications of AI technology in the securities industry for risk management, compliance, fraud detection and portfolio management.
 Mostly articles and examples with prototype builds.
 Website under development (10SigmaRisk.com)